 As students enter Year 9, they begin preparations for GCSE, focusing on their chosen subjects and experiencing new subjects.
 These include Psychology, Sociology, Media Studies, Business Studies, and Economics.
 The GCSE programme begins in Year 10, with students having to select up to four subsidiary options along with their core subjects, giving them the chance to achieve up to 11 GCSEs.

-The final two years of school in the Sixth Form are focused on providing students with the qualifications for university entry or further steps towards their future career.
+The final two years of school are focused on providing students with the qualifications for university entry or further steps towards their future career.
 The curriculum comprises core subjects as well as a wide range of A-Level examination courses from which students can select up to 4 subjects, (which are 2-year courses), and some AS Level courses, which are only for one year.
 Additionally, students also undertake School Service as well as Career Guidance and Study Skills.
 Subjects available at A-level include Maths, English Literature, Physics, Chemistry, Biology, History, French, Psychology, Sociology, Geography, Drama, Photography, Economics, Business Studies, Arabic and Accounting.

 HIS states that it is keen for parents to get involved with the school.
 There is a "Friends of Horizon PTA Committee", and parents are encouraged to get involved actively with all activities arranged by the PTA.
 Each class has a parent representative, who liaises with the teacher to facilitate improved communication between the parents and teacher.